elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     ter-*f  framebuffer-bold

-So I tried loading the &#8216;&#42;ter-v&#42;*&#8217; one (since it included most of the fonts and encodings), like so:
+So I tried loading the '&#42;ter-v&#42;*' one (since it included most of the fonts and encodings), like so:

     moxz:~>sudo setfont -v ter-v32n -C /dev/tty3
     Loading 512-char 16x32 font from file /lib/kbd/consolefonts/ter-v32n.psf.gz putfont:
     KDFONTOP: Invalid argument

 But it still gave me the same error.
 I then ran across <a href="http://ubuntuforums.org/showthread.php?t=1667602" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://ubuntuforums.org/showthread.php?t=1667602']);">this</a> Ubuntu forum.
 They fixed the issue by changing the console resolution via the *vga=792* option in their grub configuration.
 I wanted to find out what setting I should use .
-After some googling around I ran into this article &#8220;<a href="http://forum.linuxcareer.com/threads/1661-Change-tty-font-size-with-Grub-2-boot-console-resolution" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forum.linuxcareer.com/threads/1661-Change-tty-font-size-with-Grub-2-boot-console-resolution']);">Change tty font size with Grub 2 boot console resolution</a>&#8220;.
+After some googling around I ran into this article "<a href="http://forum.linuxcareer.com/threads/1661-Change-tty-font-size-with-Grub-2-boot-console-resolution" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forum.linuxcareer.com/threads/1661-Change-tty-font-size-with-Grub-2-boot-console-resolution']);">Change tty font size with Grub 2 boot console resolution</a>".
 From the article:

 > Increasing/decreasing font size on tty consoles is linked to a console resolution.
 Therefore, to increase your font size you need to decrease a console screen resolution by changing grub2 default settings.
 Please note that your Ubuntu Linux is using grub2 so looking inside /boot/grub/menu.lst would not do any help.
 Instead we concentrate on /etc/default/grub file.